Abubutt/My100DaysOfCode/README.md

 # Day 16

 I learned about object oriented programming and applied it to my coffee machine project from day 15.

+# Day 17

+Learned more about object oriented programming and applied it to a quiz game.